hark130/Latissimus_Dorsi/README.md

 2. Latin word for "Lat" or "LAT", an acronym meaning Linux Apprentice Test (LAT).

 # 6 Ws
-**What** This is me preparing for an upcoming Linux Apprenctice Test in my relatively near future.
+**What:** This is me preparing for an upcoming Linux Apprenctice Test in my relatively near future.
 In short, I'm trying to exercise my lats.

-**Why** I like to over-prepare, if that's even possible, for tests.
+**Why:** I like to over-prepare, if that's even possible, for tests.
 Besides, I like to learn.

-**Who** I'm not the only one who would like to prepare, practice, and pontificate.
+**Who:** I'm not the only one who would like to prepare, practice, and pontificate.

-**Where** I've done work towards this goal before, [Peke Ito](https://github.com/hark130/Peke_Ito), but I wanted all of my effort in one location, organized according to the topic list I have.
+**Where:** I've done work towards this goal before, [Peke Ito](https://github.com/hark130/Peke_Ito), but I wanted all of my effort in one location, organized according to the topic list I have.

-**When** In my free time.
+**When:** In my free time.

-**How**
+**How:**
 * Proof of concept code
 * Exercises (overhead pulldown, seated row, pull up, etc)
 * Writing tests (What better way to understand material than to write tests for it?)